Healthy Homes Assessment Whitby

 Home Assessments Whitby for Rental Properties

-• Is the sub floor space covered in insulation and is there a ground water barrier in place?
+• Does the subfloor space protected and does it have a water barrier in place?

-• Does the ceiling insulation need topping up or replacing?
+• Is the ceiling insulation in require of topping up? need topping up or replacing?

-• Does the heat pump have enough capacity?
+• Can the unit heat up sufficient capacity?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties